mdascenzo/hpc-workflows/README.md

 conda init
 ```

 Activate the rnaseq environment and execute the workflow.
-The environment contains all the dependencies required by the workflow.
+The conda environment contains all the dependencies required by the workflow.
 ```
 # activate the analysis environment
 conda activate aloha.rnaseq